CameraKit/blurkit-android/README.md

 ```

 ### Other
 You can use the `BlurKit` class which has a few useful blurring utilities.
-Before using this class outside of a `BlurLayout`, you need to initialize `BlurKit.
+Before using this class outside of a `BlurLayout`, you need to initialize `BlurKit`.

 ```java
 public class MyApplication extends Application {